Falloff of the Weyl scalars in binary black hole spacetimes: Results

 The shaded regions in Fig.~\ref{fig:falloff} (visible only for $\Psi_0$ and $\Psi_1$) represent an indication of the error due to finite differencing, computed using the two different resolutions and assuming eighth-order convergence of the error.
 This should be taken as indicative only, as the convergence rate obtained can vary between $3$ and $8$ at finite resolution, corresponding to the different sources of numerical error in the simulation.

 Table \ref{tbl:results} shows the falloff rates for each scalar along $\lambda_1$ as well as the rate quoted in~\cite{Pollney:2009ut} and the rate expected from the peeling theorem.
 The finite differencing error in the last digit is indicated in parentheses and again should be taken as only a coarse estimate.
-The rates obtained from $\lambda_2$--$\lambda_7$ (not shown) do not differ significantly from those obtained for $\lambda_1$.
+The rates obtained from $\lambda_2$--$\lambda_7$ (not shown) differ by less than $2\%$ from those obtained for $\lambda_1$ (only the curves on which the rates are sufficiently well resolved are included).
 Our measured rates are within $4\%$ of the values expected from the peeling theorem.

 By studying the peeling properties of each of the Weyl scalars we may gain insight into where $\Psi_4$ may be used as a reasonable measure of the gravitational wave signal.
 This is closely related to the identification of the regions referred to as {\em near zone}, {\em transition zones} and {\em radiation zone} in~\cite{Newman:1961qr} (note that these are not the same zones referred to in~\cite{Thorne:1980ru}).
 We illustrate this visually (for the curve for $\lambda_1$) in Fig.~\ref{fig:regions}, where we plot the relative contribution from each of the Weyl scalars to the {\em total curvature}, which we define as $|\Psi| = \sum_{n=0}^4|\Psi_n|$.
 Each shaded region $Z_n$ indicates the region in which all the $\Psi_k$ with $k \ge n$ give a contribution of more than $5\%$ to the total curvature (notice that this also comes with a change in the algebraic properties of the spacetime, since the principal null directions ``peel apart'' as each $\Psi_n$ becomes important with decreasing $r$).
 In other words, as the source is approached from $r = \infty$, $Z_n$ is the region in which $\Psi_n$ starts to make a significant contribution.
 In the case of our BBH simulations, we find that $\Psi_4$ constitutes more than $95\%$ of $|\Psi|$ in the region $r \gtrsim 200M$.
 We observe that $\Psi_3$, $\Psi_2$ and $\Psi_1$ begin to contribute $> 5\%$ to the curvature at $r = 200M,75M$ and $15M$, respectively.
-Note that the precise values of $r$ depend on the curve $\lambda_i$ along which the falloff is measured and on the choice of cut-off percentage.
+Note that the values of $r$ depend on the curve $\lambda_i$ along which the falloff is measured and on the choice of cut-off percentage.
+For example, the regions $Z_n$ start at lower radii for the subsequent peaks resulting in $Z_4$ beginning at $r \approx 100M$ rather than $200M$.
+This may be understood from the fact that these peaks closer to the merger have stronger gravitational wave content with the result that $\Psi_4$ is comparatively larger.